yuta519/airline_reservation_system/README.md

 ## Next Step
-- Convert IATA code to location name
+- Convertion from IATA code to location name
   - Currently user has to search IATA codes, when you want to use this app.
-  -
+- Booking feature
+  - Current app can only search flights.
+  - So as next step I will add a booking feature.